-During one of my shifts, a lady brought a pile of children’s books to the counter for me to scan and I’ll never forget the conversation I had with her.
-She told me all about her job as a Primary school teacher and it was like a little light bulb inside of my head suddenly lit up.
+When I was 17 I had my first part-time job working in a library.
+At that age, I had no idea what direction my life would go in.
+During one of my shifts, a lady brought a pile of children’s books to the counter for me to scan (long before the days of self-service machines!) and I’ll never forget the conversation I had with her.
+She told me all about her job as a Primary school teacher and it was like a little light bulb inside of my head lit up.
 I knew at that moment what I wanted to do.
-Whoever that lady was and where ever she is now, I hope that one day she reads this and sees that it was because of her that my amazing journey began!
+Whoever that lady was and where ever she is now, I hope that one day she reads this and sees that it was because of her that my amazing journey began.

 I went on to study a 3 year teaching degree at Lincoln University and then worked in Infant Schools for over 10 years, specialising in Early Years education.

 When I was a teacher, I always used to put something in place for the children in my class who were struggling to read, but I wasn’t a huge fan of formal intervention groups.

 Year after year, my TA used the same old books, magnetic letters and laminated resources with her one-to-one and small booster groups.
 Not only did this take a lot of time and effort to painstakingly plan, make and set up, but the children found the extra support a bit dull and boring too.

 The most worrying thing about it was that the low ability readers continued to lurk at the bottom end of my assessment data and still had unread books in their book bags.